 Closed cells in an uncompressed state contain pockets of gas enclosed in an elastomeric “shell.”

-As you can see, choosing the right cell structure requires some homework.
-Our materials experts are here to help you every step of the way.
-So give us a call.
+Choosing the right cell structure requires some homework.
+Luckily, our materials experts are here to help you every step of the way.